nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 ---
 ## ideas & recommendations
 ---
-### Guiding idea
+### Teams are units of action
-- Each tram should be aware of default process which has worked in past.
+- each team should be aware of default process which has worked in the past.
-- [Selecting default](https://jamesclear.com/design-default) should be easy and not selecting default should be possible.
+- [selecting default](https://jamesclear.com/design-default) should be easy and not selecting default should be possible.
-- It should be possible to commit on teams working practices without being expert of used methods already.
 ---
-### Organisation provides seed and invites to co-develop
+### Provide seed process and invite to co-develop
-- find point of improvement and envision default process which addresses current challnges.
+- find point of improvement and envision default process which addresses current needs.
-- make fork of selected industry practices and present them as pattern language
+- make fork of selected industry practices and share them as pattern language.
-- when initial seed is created by small group it should start mutating and evolving
 ---
 ### Teams decide their own process
 - “build the right process and you’ll build the right product”
-- teams can serve themselves from provided pattern language(s) and templates
 - team can decide to use provided material as is or adjust it for their use
 ---
 ### Retrospectives used for reflection
 - make sure patterns and templates are living artifacts and reflect many valid viewpoints
-- pattern language(s) and templates should be refined thru retrospectives of pattern language itself and of projects using it
 - controlled chaos needs some streering structures, which itself can be described as pattern language
 ---
 ## Closing